roshaneK/MyCart/README.md

 ## Pre Configurations

 1. Create a SQL Server Database - MyCartDB
-2. Set the ConnectionString in appsettings.json
+2. Set your SQL Server name in the ConnectionString in appsettings.json
 3. Install nuget packages

 ## What you will get